 “Good evening, friends.
 We interrupt your local programming to bring you an update on today’s landmark speech by Dr. Ghaz al’ Ridwan Ma’bus,” The anchorman spoke in that silky baritone they all seem to be born with.
 “Who is like Ma’bus?
 That is the question on everyone’s lips as the world continues to praise perhaps the greatest world leader of our times.”

-Now, I could have continued to just ignore the news and focus on my paper instead.
-Or I suppose I could have changed the channel as well; but let’s not get carried away here – after all, we’re talking about a ’68 Zenith, thus changing the channel required getting up to fiddle with a manual dial, and that’s not for me.
+Now look, I could have continued to just ignore the news and focus on my paper instead.
+Or I suppose I could have changed the channel as well; but let’s not get carried away here – after all, we’re talking about a ’68 Zenith, so changing the channel required getting up to fiddle with a manual dial, and that’s not for me.
 Oh don’t get me wrong, it’s not like I still live in the Dark Ages – like everyone else I did have my TV upgraded with a digital box to comply with that broadcast regulation scam that occurred back in 2009.
-However I will admit that I still kept my old rabbit ears, proudly displaying those antennae perched on a black box which sat atop that cockamamie digital receiver.
+However I will admit that I still kept my old rabbit ears — proudly displaying those antennae perched on a black box which sat atop that cockamamie digital receiver.

 I tried tuning out the TV anchorman, but his voice just kept droning on, “Dr. Ma’bus’ IdentiChip has surely saved our world from a Great Depression, however the United States has yet to adopt Ma’bus’ device.”

 “Bah!”
 I cursed, feeling the wrinkles cut deeper into my face.
 “Who cares about Ma’bus, tell me about my Phillies!”